 She was saved in 2006 in the US.
 Her favorite scripture is Matt 5:8, “Blessed are the pure in heart, for they shall see God.”
 She and her husband have one son, and her husband is working in China.

-Liz Gilchrest joins Emmanuel College as an adjunct instructor in the Mathematics and Natural Sciences departments beginning this fall.
+Liz Gilchrest is an adjunct instructor in the Mathematics department.
 Liz earned a B.S. in physics from Washington College in 2005 and a B.S. in civil/environmental engineering from the University of Maryland in 2006.
 She worked as a water resources engineer for an engineering firm specializing in hydro-power for five years before returning to school to earn a Master's degree in social work.
 Liz loves the Lord and has a passion for people.
 She enjoys worshiping the Lord through music, spending time with her husband, and running marathons.
-Liz has come to Emmanuel College with her husband, Allen Gilchrest, the new swim coach for the 2013-2014 season.
+Liz's husband, Allen Gilchrest, is Emmanuel's swim coach.

 Click Here to contact Liz Gilchrest.